“I can’t remember the faces, except for one or two that I kept an eye on, hoping to get to them before they drowned”

 Now nothing matters anymore and I compress with all my power.

-I want to press everything out that keeps its lungs from breathing, with some luck there is some oxygen left in the blood, for the brain.
+I want to press all that shit out that keeps its lungs from breathing, and with some luck there is some oxygen left in the blood, for the brain.

-Baz has to dock to the Aquarius by himself, I can’t stop.
+Baz has to do the boat landing by himself, I can’t stop.

 So I’m singing „Staying alive“, while tears run down my face, I look at the baby and sing for it.
-Listen to me, little one!
+Listen to me boy!

 It’s madness, what is happening here right now?

-For a moment I see myself from the outside which makes the situation even more dramatic.
+For a moment I picture myself from the outside which makes the situation even more dramatic.

 Strangely, I remember movies about the Vietnam War, where soldiers lose it in the middle of the battlefield.